luadotsh/caddy/README.md

 # caddy
-The caddy server template for custom domains
+The https://caddyserver.com server template for custom domains